Be the Change that you want to See In Your Followers – Transformational Leadership

 Advantage: Embrace and Manage Change

-Most of us are resistant to change whether we work as an employee or boss.
+Most of us are resistant to change whether we work as an employee or bosses.
 It is because we do not embrace change due to fear of the unknown.
-We overanalyze the situation by making scenarios of how bad it may unfold with time rather focusing on what new and exciting thrill this change may hold back for us to grow with opportunities.
+We overanalyze the situation by making scenarios of how bad it may unfold with time rather than focusing on what new and exciting thrill this change may hold back for us to grow with opportunities.

-On the other hand, transformational leaders embrace change and enjoy the thrill of setting an inspiring example to showcase how we can see change as an advantageous opportunity to come out of our comfort zone to grow through new experiences.
+On the other hand, transformational leaders embrace change and enjoy the thrill of setting an inspiring example to showcase how we can see change as an advantageous opportunity to come out of our comfort zones to grow through new experiences.

 Disadvantage: Not Everyone is Capable of seeing the Broader Picture

 Usually, we are too comfortable in our old zone to come out of it willingly to try what is new out there.
 The world and social standards are growing with every passing moment.
-This requires us to keep on upgrading ourselves in order to survive in this world full of competitive options.
+This requires us to keep on upgrading ourselves to survive in this world full of competitive options.
 However, this becomes the most challenging to convince people to see the bigger picture and understand the vision.

-The weak area of transformational leadership is that it doesn’t go with the minute details and miss to guide those employees who take advantage of such an environment and run from their duties.
+The weak area of transformational leadership is that it doesn’t go with the minute details and fails to guide those employees who take advantage of such an environment and run from their duties.
 Operational planning is very important for any type of organization to achieve the targeted tasks.

 Disadvantage: Employee Burnout